 If you are in a western saddle you may want to stabilize yourself with a firm grip on the horn the first few times.
 In an English saddle, you can grasp the mane to add stability, but avoid making these grips a habit.

-Don’t be embarrassed if you are scared to canter, the canter is intimidating to many riders and it is ok to learn at your own pace.
+Don’t be embarrassed if you are scared to canter; the canter is intimidating to many riders.
+It is ok to learn at your own pace.
 Your horse will appreciate the time you take to develop a deep, relaxed seat until the day you’re ready to canter.

 Correct Canter Position

-The correct position for riding a canter can be difficult to pick up right away, but once a correct position is adopted, sitting and riding the canter becomes significantly easier.
+The correct position for riding a canter can be difficult to pick up right away.
+However, once a correct position is adopted, sitting and riding the canter becomes significantly easier.
 Below are a few hints and tips regarding the correct position at the canter.

-Researchers in a 2016 study noted that advanced riders have much more subtle movements in their torso at the canter than new riders do.
+Researchers in a 2016 study noted that advanced riders have less movement in their torso at the canter than new riders do.1

 Western or English, the rider’s position should remain relaxed and upright.
-Resist the temptation to lean forward or brace your legs, as this will pull your body out of the saddle.
-Instead, relax and drape your legs around your horse, your heel position should create a straight line through your hips, shoulders, and head.
+Resist the temptation to lean forward or brace your legs, as this will pull your body out of the saddle when your horse canters.
+Instead, drape your legs around your horse.
+Your heel position should create a straight line through your hips, shoulders, and head.

 4 Tips for How to Make a Horse Canter

 The transition from trot to canter is a bumpy one for most riders to learn.
 For both horse and rider, it requires more muscle and balance than other gait transitions.
-Because of this, and the relationship between the two (inexperienced writers tend to be a little bouncy in this transition and may inadvertently cause their horse to take this transition awkwardly or avoid it entirely).
-We’ve dedicated of an entire article to helping riders learn to ride the canter and the transition into the canter with less stress, but in this article, we will be discussing specifically how to cue a horse to canter.
+Because of this, and the relationship between the two (inexperienced riders tend to be a little bouncy in this transition and may inadvertently cause their horse to take this transition awkwardly or avoid it entirely).

 A “canter” is a gait halfway between a gallop and a trot.
 Called a “lope” in American Western riding, the canter is a rocking gait that, once used to it, is many rider’s favorite gait.